airqo-platform/AirQo-api/src/auth-service/docs/access-control/PERMISSIONS_GUIDE_FOR_FRONTEND.md

 - Permission names are globally unique and **cannot be renamed** after creation (only description changes).
 - `SYSTEM_ADMIN` / `SUPER_ADMIN` style permissions are platform-level only — they're never assigned on a group role.
 - Default/system roles cannot be deleted.
-- Always re-fetch `/profile/enhanced` when the user switches their active group, since permissions are per-group.
+- Re-fetch `/profile/enhanced` after a membership/role change (or on app refresh) — not on every group switch.
+It already returns `groupPermissions` for every group the user belongs to, so switching the active group just means reading `groupPermissions[groupId]` for the new group.